National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 This means that you'll have a single analytic dataset that contains one row with facts about either an individual patient or an individual encounter.
 This topic is covered in greater detail in the [Tools](tools.md) and [Best Practices](practices.md) chapters.

-Using the previously defined protocol, the informaticist will use the [concept set browser] to identify or create concept sets of relevance to the study and begin to pull together the analytic dataset in a [code workbook](tools.md#sec-tools-apps-workbook) or [code repository](tools.md#sec-tools-apps-repo) in the N3C Enclave.
+Using the previously defined protocol, the informaticist will use the [concept set browser](tools.md#sec-tools-concepts) to identify or create concept sets of relevance to the study and begin to pull together the analytic dataset in a [code workbook](tools.md#sec-tools-apps-workbook) or [code repository](tools.md#sec-tools-apps-repo) in the N3C Enclave.
 This will be a time-intensive process that, once completed, will result in a dataset that is ready for analysis, which can be handed off to the team's statistician for analysis.
-N3C Logic Liaison templates are available to help build these datasets more quickly using defined pipelines where the custom concept sets can quickly be added as inputs.
+[N3C Logic Liaison fact tables and templates](tools.md#sec-tools-store-ll) are available to help build these datasets more quickly using defined pipelines where the custom concept sets can quickly be added as inputs.
 They also provide templates to assess the quality of the derived dataset which can provide insights into data density and completeness and help support decisions about dropping certain sites for the analysis (for example, if they appear to be systematically missing key variables).

 <div style="overflow-x:auto;">